jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 thinner than the boards he is used to working with).
 He soldered the second chip by hand, which meant that he couldn't solder the "bellypad" (the large metal contact visible in the previous picture).
-Since the bellybad is labelled as a ground, and many of the contacts on the outside of the chip are also labelled as ground, we hoped that just soldering the outside would be good enough.
+Since the bellypad is labelled as a ground, and many of the contacts on the outside of the chip are also labelled as ground, we hoped that just soldering the outside would be good enough.